 - What work materials and electronic devices do I need?

-- How do I work best - in the middle of the action or do I need a place just for myself?
+- How do I work best - in the middle of the action or do I need space just for myself?

 - What do I need to keep my workplace tidy?